gajabaar/2023-summer/setup/README.md

 making sure your work is documented on your end and on our end.

-For this task, your pull request must have the following three files:
+For this task, your pull request must have the following two files/folder:
-- setup/\<github-id>/<htb-challenge-name>.md
-- setup/\<github-id>/assets
+- `setup/\<github-id>/\<htb-challenge-name>.md`
+- `setup/\<github-id>/assets` for images/screenshots.
+We advise you
+avoid making this bulky where possible to avoid size bloat on the repo.

 Optionally, you can document your steps on how you got your setup working and send that in as part of the submission.
+This can be also be a screenshot of your setup with kali linux and/or docker working.

 ## Miscellaneous [BANDIT]